Charan619/Charan619/README.md

 - 🔭 I’m currently working on a couple of Cloud and Meta-Learning projects
-- 🌱 I’m trying to learn more about Deep Learning, Software Development and Economics
+- 🌱 I’m trying to learn more about Software Development and Machine Learning and Economics
-- 👯 I’m looking to collaborate on any interesting Data Science endavour
+- 👯 I’m looking to collaborate on any interesting Social-cause centric endavour
 - 💬 Ask me about any random topic under the sun, I'll usually have something interesting to say xD
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love to work when it's raining outside :P